Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 RICHARD W. HALL

 Born in the coal town of Middleborough KY, Richard Hall first came to Raleigh NC in 1982 as a field training coordinator for the General Mills restaurant group (of which the locally famous Darryl's chain was a part).
 "I realized the restaurant business was not how I wanted to spend my life," he says.
 "The industry was too full of perishable elements – everything had a shelf life."
 Hall then studied design at NCSU.
 He graduated in 1987 and started his architectural business in a spare room of his house.
-Now with a small staff working out of a very cool converted modernist office on Tower Street, his most interesting project may be his own — see below.
+With a small staff working out of a converted modernist office on Tower Street, his most interesting project may be his own — see below.

 NCModernist